A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Introduction

 A symplectic analogue of classical Khovanov homology and the Jones polynomial was given by Seidel and Smith \cite{seidelsmith} via the Lagrangian Floer homology of certain nilpotent slices, described by Manolescu \cite{manolescu} as Hilbert schemes of surfaces.
 Abouzaid and Smith \cite{abouzaidsmith1,abouzaidsmith2} proved this symplectic Khovanov homology to be isomorphic to Khovanov homology (after collapsing the bigrading of the latter).
-Similar results were recently obtained for the extended Khovanov arc algebras $\K_m^n$ by Mak and Smith \cite{maksmith} who showed that the DG category $\mathrm{perf} (\K_m^n)$ of perfect DG modules is quasi-equivalent to the derived category\footnote{more precisely, the split-closure of the twisted complexes} of the Fukaya--Seidel A$_\infty$ category $\mathcal{FS} (\pi_m^n)$, where $\pi_m^n \colon \mathrm{Hilb}^n (A_{m+n-1}) \setminus D \to \mathbb C$ is a symplectic Lefschetz fibration defined on the affine complement of a certain divisor $D \subset \mathrm{Hilb}^n (A_{m+n-1})$ of the Hilbert scheme of $n$ points of the Milnor fibre of an $A_{m+n-1}$ surface singularity.
-The key observation of their proof is that $\mathcal{FS} (\pi_m^n)$ has a set of compact generators whose endomorphism A$_\infty$ algebra turns out to be formal and A$_\infty$-quasi-isomorphic to $\K_m^n$.
-Note that there is a natural set of ``geometric'' generators of the Fukaya--Seidel category $\mathcal{FS} (\pi_m^n)$ given by the Lefschetz thimbles associated to vanishing cycles \cite[\S 18]{seidel2}, but the endomorphism A$_\infty$ algebra of this set of generators is {\it not} formal whenever $n > 1$ \cite[App.~A]{maksmith}.
-The quasi-equivalence to perfect DG modules over $\K_m^n$ should therefore be understood as a formality result for $\mathcal{FS} (\pi_m^n)$.
-These results can be viewed as part of the continually growing dictionary between knot homology, symplectic geometry and representation theory.
+Similar results were recently obtained for the extended Khovanov arc algebras $\K_m^n$ by Mak and Smith \cite{maksmith} who showed that the DG category $\mathrm{perf}_{\mathrm{dg}} (\K_m^n)$ of perfect DG modules is quasi-equivalent to the Fukaya--Seidel A$_\infty$ category $\mathcal{FS} (X_m^n, \pi_m^n)$, where $X_m^n = \mathrm{Hilb}^m (A_{m+n-1}) \smallsetminus D$ is the affine complement of a certain divisor $D \subset \mathrm{Hilb}^m (A_{m+n-1})$ of the Hilbert scheme of $m$ points on the Milnor fibre (the generic deformation) of an $A_{m+n-1}$ surface singularity and $\pi_m^n \colon X_m^n \tikzto \mathbb C$ is a symplectic Lefschetz fibration.
+The key observation of their proof is that $\mathcal{FS} (X_m^n, \pi_m^n)$ admits a generator whose endomorphism A$_\infty$ algebra turns out to be formal and A$_\infty$-quasi-isomorphic to $\K_m^n$.
+Whereas there is a natural ``geometric'' generator of the Fukaya--Seidel category $\mathcal{FS} (X_m^n, \pi_m^n)$ given by the Lefschetz thimbles associated to vanishing cycles \cite[\S 18]{seidel2}, the endomorphism A$_\infty$ algebra of this generator is {\it not} formal whenever $m, n \geq 2$.
+This is shown in \cite[App.~A]{maksmith} using the nontrivial A$_\infty$ structure on the $\Ext$-algebra of parabolic Verma modules given by Klamt and Stroppel \cite{klamtstroppel}.
+The quasi-equivalence between $\mathcal{FS} (X_m^n, \pi_m^n)$ and the DG category of perfect DG modules over $\K_m^n$ should therefore be understood as a formality result for $\mathcal{FS} (X_m^n, \pi_m^n)$.
+All of these results can be viewed as part of the continually growing dictionary between knot homology, symplectic geometry and representation theory.

 In her ICM 2010 address, Stroppel stated the following conjecture about the bigraded Hochschild cohomology groups of $\K_m^n$.

 \begin{conjecture}[{\cite[Conj.~2.7]{stroppel2}}] $\HH^2_{i-2} (\K_m^n, \K_m^n) = 0$ if $i \neq 0$.\footnote{What we denote by $\HH^2_{i-2} (A, A)$ in this article is denoted by $\mathbb H^{i} (A)_{2-i}$ in \cite{stroppel2}.} \end{conjecture}